Optimal stopping problems for the maximum process with upper and lower caps: Proofs of main results

 is strictly decreasing.
-If we can also show that the integral tends to $-\infty$ as $s$ approaches $k^*$ we could deduce that $H$ is a bijection from $(0,k^*)$ to $(-\infty,\epsilon)$.
-Indeed, appealing to de l'Hospital's rule and using~\eqref{scale3} we obtain
+If we can also show that the integral tends to $-\infty$ as $s$ approaches $k^*$, we could deduce that $H$ is a bijection from $(0,k^*)$ to $(-\infty,\epsilon)$.
+Indeed, appealing to l'H\^opital's rule and using (\ref{scale3}) we obtain

-Denote the term on the right-hand side by $c$ and note that $c<0$ due to the fact that $W_{\Phi(q)}$ is strictly positive and increasing on $(0,\infty)$ and since $\Phi(q)>1$ for $q>\psi(1)$.
-Hence, there exists a $\delta>0$ and $0<z_0<k^*$ such that $c-\delta<\frac{q\W{q}{z}-\Z{q}{z}}{k^*-z}$ for all $z_0<z<k^*$.
-Thus,
+Denote the term on the right-hand side by $c$, and note that $c<0$ due to the fact that $W_{\Phi(q)}$ is strictly positive and increasing on $(0,\infty)$ and since $\Phi(q)>1$ for \mbox{$q>\psi(1)$}.
+Hence there exists a $\delta>0$ and $0<z_0<k^*$ such that \mbox{$c-\delta<\frac {qW^{(q)}(z)-Z^{(q)}(z)}{k^*-z}$} for all $z_0<z<k^*$.
+Thus

 This shows that